 The prevalence of respondents leaving the survey page at least once during the survey ranged from 11% in Study 1 to 33% in Study 3 (Table 3).
 The lower percentages in the samples from the opt-in panel (Studies 1 and 2) were presumably at least in part due to the participants being experienced respondents who earned rewards for their participation.
-The findings on the number of page switching events and time per page switching event spent absent were based on the page switching respondents only.
+The findings on the number of page switching events and time per page switching event absent were based on the page switching respondents only.
 Even after excluding outliers, the distributions of the latter variables were skewed, with the medians being substantially lower than the means.
 The number of page switching events among the page switching respondents did not exceed 3.2 (mean) and 2 (median) in any of the studies.
-Comparing the lengths of the studies, respondents exposed to the longer questionnaires of Studies 2 and 3 exhibited more page switching events.
-On average, page-switching respondents left the survey after 13.1 (Study 1), 7.5 (Study 2) and 8.2 (Study 3) survey pages.
+Comparing the lengths of the studies, respondents left the survey after 13.1 (Study 1), 7.5 (Study 2) and 8.2 (Study 3) survey pages.
 In all the studies, the smartphone respondents were less than half as likely to commit page switching as compared to those using a PC/tablet to answer the questions (Table 3).
 As to the count and time variable, however, we found no consistent pattern across devices.